 In an ad, your hook is a promise.
 What are you delivering?
 An experience, a promise of rise in income, or a particular outcome after reading the book?
 Many good ad hooks start with a question about a universal problem that will lead to a “yes” answer from the reader, as I mentioned above.
 You also may hear the term “pain point,” especially as it relates to nonfiction books.
 What is your reader’s pain?
 How is your book going to solve that problem?

 Good ad copy takes a lot of rewriting, editing, and rewriting again.
 The fewer character numbers you are allowed in the ad, the tougher the challenge.
 Amazon ads, for instance, are extremely short.
 The hook becomes the main attraction there.
 Facebook ads give you more rope to hang yourself.
 My college writing professor always said it is harder to write shorter.
 She was right.

 No matter what kind of sales copy you write, it isn’t like writing a book.
 The three-key formula can guide you into writing effective succinct copy that will help you sell more books.

 Chris Syme has over 20 years experience in the communications industry and is the principal of the award-winning agency, CKSyme Media Group.
 She is a former university media relations professional, a frequent speaker on the national stage, and the author of the popular SMART Marketing For Authors book series.
-Her new book, The Newbie’s Guide to Sell More Books With Less Marketing is available on Amazon, Kobo, and Nook.
-She is a co-host of the Smarty Pants Book Marketing podcast with her indie author daughter Becca Syme.
-Chris and her husband Terry live in Montana and have two grown daughters.
+Her book marketing books are available on Amazon, Kobo, and Nook.
+Her latest venture is Women Finishing Well.